 the nation was split apart, with the first clash of Union and Confederate troops on April 12, 1861.
 The Civil War Sesquicentennial began in 2011, the 150th anniversary year of the fall of Fort Sumter, and continues to 2015, when the war ended with the surrender at Appomattox.
-This year marks the 150th anniversary of the Battle of Williamsburg.
+2012 marked the 150th anniversary of the Battle of Williamsburg.

 Located in the region where America’s first permanent English colony was established in 1607, the decisive victory of the American Revolution was achieved in 1781, and the Peninsula Campaign of the Civil War took place in 1862, Jamestown Settlement and the Yorktown Victory Center provide critical 17th- and 18th-century historical context for the next stages of American history.